Pray for Ukraine?

 This is too good not to share.
 I wish every single person living in the territory ruled by the American Empire would read this short article.

-Written by Laurence Vance, used with permission.
-Article can be read here.
+Written by Laurence Vance - used with permission.
+Original article can be found here.

 Some observations are in order.

 This appeal is based on the overly simplistic yet false and evil notion of Ukraine, good; Russia, bad.
 This trite expression in the form of a prayer request is virtue signaling at its worst.
 I think we are at the point now where someone saying “Pray for Ukraine” is the verbal equivalent of someone wearing a face mask.

 If U.S. soldiers are heroes for following their government’s orders, then why aren’t Russian soldiers heroes for doing the same?